someobserver/recurgence/explanations/o/observer/index.md

 Observers cannot step outside the overall system they're observing.
 This is the same paradox [Kurt Gödel](/architects/godel/) revealed in mathematics and [Douglas Hofstadter](/architects/hofstadter/) explored as the “strange loop”—the observer is always already part of the system it seeks to comprehend.
 Every attempt to observe the field of meaning is itself an act within that field.

-This paradox is the fundamental feature of meaning-making systems.
+This paradox is the fundamental feature of all self-modeling systems.
 To make an observation means being already embedded in the reality you observe, creating a balanced loop where the act of landing on a realization for the first time participates in the ongoing creation of what is known.

 The domain name `observer.is` attempts to capture this balance.
 The phrase `Observer is.` really isn't so much a sentence as it is an equation.
 The *observer* is neither the subject nor the verb, but the operator $\rightarrow$ the period at the end, declaring its interpretation of all the meaning patterns that came before it.
 Every **observer is** the focal pont where knowing and being focus into coherence.